-It seems every January we get the usual flood of freshness.
-Fresh year, fresh mindset, fresh goals.
-Along with those, a fresh wardrobe!
-A thorough wardrobe clear-out is needed every so often.
-Let’s be honest, it’s not the easiest job!
+With the change in seasons, we often tend to do a big wardrobe overhaul, getting rid of the chunky knits that clog the wardrobe, to make room for some pretty floral dresses, and cute floaty shirts.
+But let’s be honest, it’s not the easiest job in the world.
 It takes a lot of time, cups of tea and sometimes a whole lot of different emotions too!
 We’re going to try to make the tough task that bit easier.
 So once you’ve decided on the day (or even the weekend) to tick this off your to-do list, all that’s left is to dive in at the deep end.
 Here are four steps to a thorough wardrobe clear-out, with some useful tips and tricks thrown in too!

 Step 1: Lay Them Out and Pile Them Up

 Getting the wardrobe emptied is the official first step!
 Lay out your clothes so you’re able to divide and conquer, you never know what piece of clothing could be stuffed at the back of your wardrobe.
 Once everything is laid out, start piling items into ‘Yes’, ‘No’ and ‘Try on’.
 If you feel like the yes pile is a molehill in comparison to the other two piles, it’s time to be more ruthless!
 Which takes us on to step number two.

 Step 2: Judgement Time